 I have a weakness that interferes with and sometimes causes failure, it’s taking on too many activities.
 If I’m not busy all the time, I feel like I’m missing something.
 This causes me to lose focus or waste time on things that aren’t important or things that catch my attention for the moment.
 The important things start to slip and I fall behind on what I’m doing, at it cascades to other activities leading to frustration and becoming demoralized.

-One thing I’ve learned is to not take on additional tasks until I’ve completed one’s I’ve been working on.
+One thing I’ve learned is to not take on additional tasks until I’ve completed ones I’ve been working on.
 I use a bullet journal to keep track of my monthly goals.
 If I want to read 2 books a month, I assign my books a month before and don’t add other books (though I do allow short stories).
 I have goals for how many posts I want to do per month and I track them but I’m never too hard on myself if I don’t reach that goal.
 Pacing myself and finding the actions that are important is a way I focus on this weakness.

 I once defined myself by my failure in Pharmacy School.
 I felt a range of emotions: shame, regret, anger, embarrassment, and disappointment.
-Then I started to think of that failure as a challenge, and not take mistakes so personally.
+Then I started to think of that failure as a challenge, and not make mistakes so personally.
 The most important thing I learned was that Pharmacy School wasn’t really a part of my personal vision.
 My goals weren’t aligned with the direction I want my life to grow.
-I started to question what success really means to me and why I was so dependent on comparing myself with others.
+I started to question what success really means to me and why I was so dependent on comparing myself to others.
 Failure can feel like the end of something if we let it or we can let it become the beginning of something greater if we take the opportunity to learn from it.